Zero-cycles on a product of elliptic curves over a $p$-adic field: Mackey Functors and Somekawa -groups Mackey Functors and Somekawa K-groups

 The steps of the method are as follows: \begin{itemize} \item Because of the $K$-rationality assumption, we can fix an isomorphism $E_i[p^n]\simeq(\mu_{p^n})^{\oplus 2}$, for $i=1,2$.
 This in turn gives us isomorphisms

 \item The next step is to describe realizations of the Mackey functors $E_1/p^n$ and $E_2/p^n$ as subfunctors of $\G_m/p^n$.
-If such a realization exists and is compatible with the Kummer map, $E_i(L)/p^n\hookrightarrow H^1(L,E_i[p^n])$, for every finite extension $L$ of $K$, then this description can be used in order to compute the image of using known facts about the classical Galois symbol. \item After computing the image, one could try to show an isomorphism, This would imply that the projection $(E_1/p^n\otimes^M E_2/p^n)(K)\twoheadrightarrow K(K;E_1,E_2)/p^n$ is an equality and in particular the diagonal $s_{p^n}$ is an isomorphism as well. \end{itemize}
+If such realizations exist and are compatible with the Kummer map, $E_i(L)/p^n\hookrightarrow H^1(L,E_i[p^n])$, for every finite extension $L$ of $K$, then this description can be used in order to compute the image of using known facts about the classical Galois symbol. \item After computing the image, one could try to show an isomorphism, This would imply that the projection $(E_1/p^n\otimes^M E_2/p^n)(K)\twoheadrightarrow K(K;E_1,E_2)/p^n$ is an equality and in particular the diagonal $s_{p^n}$ is an isomorphism as well. \end{itemize}

 Following the above method, Raskind and Spiess established injectivity of $s_{p^n}$ for abelian varieties with a mixture of good ordinary and split multiplicative reduction under the above $K$-rationality assumption.
 Their work has since been generalized by Yamazaki (\cite{Yamazaki2005}) who managed to remove the assumption but only for abelian varieties with split multiplicative reduction.
 More recently Hiranouchi (\cite{Hiranouchi2014}) extended the original computation to include also supersingular reduction elliptic curves.
 We will review his result in the next section.
 See also \cite{Murre/Ramakrishnan2009} for an alternative proof for the self product $E\times E$ of an ordinary reduction elliptic curve.